primeau/Larn/README.md

     - cells not revealed when blind
     - monster identification when blind is unreliable
 - if you delete numbers (in bank, etc) to 0, you can't enter new numbers
-- cell shows in previous location when descending H -> V1
 - is interest being paid correctly?
 - exiting bank before a deposit/withdraw/etc message is done locks the keyboard
 - strextra can get out of balance? caused by heroism/giant strength